HanadaLee/openresty/README.md

 * **Context:** *http, server, location, when*

 Enables or disables response slicing.
-When `ngx_condition_module` is compiled, this directive can be placed in a `when` block.
+When `ngx_expr_module` is compiled, this directive can be placed in a `when` block.
 Slicing is performed only when this directive is enabled, `slice_size` is nonzero, and no `slice_bypass` expression evaluates to a nonempty value other than `0`.

 ### slice_size